KxSystems/docs/docs/ml/automl/ug/preproc.md

 :------------|:-----------
-FRESH        | The number of unique configurations of aggregate columns must equal the number of targets Normal       | The number of rows in the input table must equal the number of target values
+FRESH        | The number of unique configurations of aggregate columns must equal the number of targets Normal       | The number of rows in the input table must equal the number of target values NLP          | The number of rows in the input table must equal the number of target values

 The example below show a failure for each problem type.